attilammagyar/js80p/README.txt

 The source code distribution can be compiled for various CPU architectures and operating systems.
-Ready-to-use binary distributions are available for Linux and Windows "x86_64" and "x86" compatible systems (like most desktop PCs and laptops), and universal binaries are available for macOS.
+Ready-to-use binary distributions are available for Linux "x86_64" and "i686" and Windows "X64" and "X86" compatible systems (like most desktop PCs and laptops), and universal binaries are available for macOS.

 Choosing a Distribution for Linux or Windows
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 If your CPU supports AVX instructions (see
 https://en.wikipedia.org/wiki/Advanced_Vector_Extensions for the details)
-and you use a 64 bit plugin host application (also known as "x86_64"), then
+and you use a 64 bit plugin host application (also known as "x86_64" or
-you should download a JS80P package that is optimized for AVX compatible
+"X64"), then you should download a JS80P package that is optimized for AVX
-processors.
+compatible processors.

 If you have an older computer, or if you get error messages complaining about
 "illegal instructions" or experience crashes, then you should go with one of
 the SSE2 (https://en.wikipedia.org/wiki/SSE2) compatible JS80P packages.

 If you are using an older VST 3 host, or if you are running a 32 bit (also
-known as "i686" or "x86") VST 3 host on a 64 bit Linux system, then it might
+known as "i686" or "X86") VST 3 host on a 64 bit Linux system, then it might
 not be able to load the VST 3 bundle, so you will have to go with a VST 3
 single file JS80P package that matches the architecture of your host
 application.